Security Considerations for WebViews

 6. Duties

-Looking at the duties, design principles and threat model we can list areas where WebViews diverge.
+Looking at the duties, design principles and the threat model for the web we can list areas where WebViews diverge.
 The list is not exhaustive.

 6.1.
 Protection